GethinDavies1990/CI_MS2_DTR/README.md

 </details>

 ### JavaScript Validation
-The JSHint code quality test, showed a few unused variables, this is because they were in external folders, or being used by cdn's, after a lot of googling it looks like it should be put in the top of each file as a global variable comment. this is evident in a few of the js hint screenshots and folders.
+The JSHint code quality test, showed a few unused variables, this is because they were in external folders, or being used by cdn's, after a lot of googling it looks like it should be put in the top of each file as a global variable comment. this is evident in a few of the js hint screenshots and folders, once this was done all JS folders pass.
 <details><summary>Form</summary>
 <img src="docs/validation/javascript/form-jshint.jpg">
 </details>